Black Friday has turned itself into a huge public event; it’s so tempting to spend big in fear of missing a deal.

 2. Do your research

 Once you’ve decided that you need the item, it’s important to research which retailer will give you the best deal.
 On high-profile shopping days, such as Black Friday, retailers will often price match or drop their prices further based on competitor behaviour.
 Make sure you’re getting the best available deal.
+Here is an example of a blog post that collates all the Cricut Black Friday deals to help those who love doing a craft to find the best sale deal.

 3. Set yourself a budget, and stick to it